Tadeusz Pacholczyk

-Rev. Tadeusz Pacholczyk, Ph.D. (born 1964) is an American Roman Catholic priest, neuroscientist and writer.
+Tadeusz Pacholczyk (born 1964) is an American Roman Catholic priest, neuroscientist and writer.

 Biography

 Pacholczyk grew up in Tucson, Arizona to a Polish family.
 His father Andrzej Pacholczyk was a professor of astrophysics at the University of Arizona.
-He earned his doctorate in neuroscience from Yale University and did post-doctoral research at Harvard University.
+He earned his doctorate in neuroscience from Yale University where he determined the gene sequence for the human norepinephrine transporter, which demonstrated significant amino-acid identity with the GABA transporter, thus identifying a new gene family for neurotransmitter transporter proteins.
+He did post-doctoral research at Harvard University and Massachusetts General Hospital where his work focused on structural studies of the Na,K-ATPase.

 In 1999, he was ordained a priest, after studying in Rome.
 He quickly became a church spokesman on what he calls beginning-of-life and end-of-life issues.
 He is a proponent of the teachings of the Catholic Church in opposition to human cloning and embryonic stem cell research.
 (See Declaration on the Production and the Scientific and Therapeutic Use of Human Embryonic Stem Cells.)
 He has testified before state legislatures and been quoted in the press.
-Pacholczyk writes a nationally-syndicated column, titled "Making Sense of Bioethics," that appears in numerous Catholic diocesan newspapers in the United States and has been reprinted in newspapers in Canada, England, Poland, and Australia.
+Pacholczyk writes a nationally syndicated column, titled "Making Sense of Bioethics," that appears in numerous Catholic diocesan newspapers in the United States and has been reprinted in newspapers in Canada, England, Poland, and Australia.
 He has written on a broad range of medical ethical issues, including ethical prescription and use of opioids, use of performance-enhancing drugs in professional athletics, animal/human hybrids, artificial nutrition and hydration, conscience rights for health care providers and patients, in vitro fertilization, palliative and hospice care, and physician-assisted suicide.
-In July 2020, he was appointed by United States Secretary of Health and Human Services Alex Azar to serve on the National Institute of Health Human Fetal Research Ethics Advisory Board.
+Since 2001, he has given several hundred presentations and invited lectures, and continues to speak widely on contemporary bioethical themes throughout the U.S., Canada, and Europe.
+In July 2020, he was appointed by United States Secretary of Health and Human Services Alex Azar to serve on the National Institute of Health Human Fetal Tissue Research Ethics Advisory Board.

 As of 2024, Pacholczyk is a priest of the Diocese of Fall River, Massachusetts.
-He also serves as the director of education at The National Catholic Bioethics Center in Philadelphia, whose long-time director, John Haas (retired 2019), is an ordinary member of the Pontifical Academy for Life.
+He served as the director of education from 2003 to 2023, and currently serves as senior ethicist at The National Catholic Bioethics Center in Philadelphia, whose long-time president, John Haas (retired 2019), served as an ordinary member of the Pontifical Academy for Life.